nix30fix2879/WATERLABS-TASK-1/README.md

 How to run this automation script.

-1. launch cmd.exe and navigate to py file, run below command.
+1. launch cmd.exe and navigate to task1.py file, run below command.
 2. python task1.py